Azure/config-driven-data-pipeline/README.md

 - Data persistence: In staging and standardization zone, the data can be converted into parquet format and stored into Azure Data Lake Storage to have better performance.
 While in standardization zone, temporary view could be applied for intermediate result when no persistence is required.
 - Slow Changed Dimension (SCD): Slowly Changing Dimensions are dimensions which change over time, and it is a pattern to keep the accuracy of the report in the data pipeline which can track the changes of the attributes.
 Here is an SCD implementation which could be used in the framework. [https://pypi.org/project/dbxscd/](https://pypi.org/project/dbxscd/)
-- CI/CD: We can leverage DevOps pipeline to automatically complete the notebook testing and deployment, here is one template of Azure DevOps pipeline for Databricks notebook. [modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd at main · Azure-Samples/modern-data-warehouse-dataops (github.com) ](https://github.com/Azure-Samples/modern-data-warehouse-dataops/tree/main/single_tech_samples/databricks/sample4_ci_cd)
+- CI/CD: We can leverage DevOps pipeline to automatically complete the notebook testing and deployment, here is one template of Azure DevOps pipeline for Databricks notebook. [link](https://github.com/Azure-Samples/modern-data-warehouse-dataops/tree/main/single_tech_samples/databricks/sample4_ci_cd)
 - Error Handling: Databricks provide mature solution to handle bad record while we need to design and implementation retry solution.
 [Handling bad records and files - Azure Databricks | Microsoft Docs](https://docs.microsoft.com/en-us/azure/databricks/spark/latest/spark-sql/handling-bad-records)
 - Monitoring: Azure Monitor and Azure Log Analytics are the tools which can integrated with Azure Databricks, here is a tutorial to build the Databricks monitoring.
 [Monitor Azure Databricks - Azure Architecture Center | Microsoft Docs](https://docs.microsoft.com/en-us/azure/architecture/databricks-monitoring/)